Field Types and Properties

 Checkbox Text

 This sets a visual label to go with the checkbox (not shown in data exports).
-An alternative to this is to use a label separately like other field types.
-The difference is, that using an embedded label via this property helps the form render the checkbox and label as one object and keep them in better alignment.
+An alternative is using a label separately like other field types.
+The difference is that using an embedded label via this property helps the form render the checkbox and label as one object and keep them in better alignment.

-Be sure the checkbox width is set long enough to support the text label if it is being used.
-Otherwise, the text may wrap underneath the checkbox
+Be sure the checkbox width is set long enough to support the text label if used.
+Otherwise, the text may wrap underneath the checkbox.

 Paper Consent